Fatih Gulec

 Biography

-Dr Fatih Gulec is an Assistant Professor in the School of Chemical and Environmental Engineering at the University of Nottingham with expertise in advanced materials and thermochemical processes focus on industrial decarbonisation and CO2 capture.
+Dr Fatih Gulec is an Assistant Professor in Chemical and Environmental Engineering at the University of Nottingham, specialising in advanced materials, thermochemical processes, and industrial decarbonisation.
+His research focuses on CO₂ capture, clean energy conversion, and negative-emission technologies (BECCS).

 Dr Gulec is a part of the Low Carbon Energy and Resources Technologies Research Group and an associate member of the Advanced Materials Research Group.